ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/unverified-sender-feature.md

 Outlook.com and Outlook on the web show indicators when the sender of a message either can't be identified or their identity is different from what you see in the From address.

+You see a '?' in the sender image